sidr467/frontend_mentor/src/app/challenges/newsletter-sign-up/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**
+**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this contact form and get it looking as close to the design as possible.
-Pay particular attention to making this form accessible.
-Building accessible forms is a key skill for front-end developers.
-So this is a perfect challenge to practice.
+Your challenge is to build out this newsletter form and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

+- Add their email and submit the form
-- Complete the form and see a success toast message upon successful submission
+- See a success message with their email after successfully submitting the form
-- Receive form validation messages if:
+- See form validation messages if:
-  - A required field has been missed
+  - The field is left empty
   - The email address is not formatted correctly
-- Complete the form only using their keyboard
-- Have inputs, error messages, and the success message announced on their screen reader
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page